I'm looking for a part-time remote job.

 History

-#1 Updated by Txinto Vaz over 12 years ago
+#1 Updated by Txinto Vaz about 13 years ago

 Here I add two screen captures showing an example of project structure that can be repeated from project to project, too heavy to do it by hand again and again.
 The tasks are linked to subtasks like a tree structure.

-#2 Updated by Andriy Lesyuk over 12 years ago
+#2 Updated by Andriy Lesyuk about 13 years ago

 • Tracker changed from Bug to Feature